eladhoffer/seq2seq.pytorch/README.md

 * Basic Seq2Seq - given encoded sequence, generate (decode) output sequence.
 Training is done with teacher-forcing.
 * Multi Seq2Seq - where several tasks (such as multiple languages) are trained simultaneously by using the data sequences as both input to the encoder and output for decoder.
+* Image2Seq - used to train image to caption generators.

 ## Usage
 Example training scripts are available in ``scripts`` folder.
 Inference examples are available in ``examples`` folder.